esphome/esphome-docs/components/modbus_controller.rst

     modbus_controller:
       - id: epever
-        address: 0x1   ## address of the ModBUS slave device on the bus
+        address: 0x1   ## address of the Modbus slave device on the bus
         modbus_id: modbus1
         setup_priority: -10